Live Tracking and Locators

 You can now record live tracks to a map for a wide range of location sources- including aircraft as shown in this screenshot.

-Open the +Add menu at the top of the Map Objects menu on the left side of the map viewer and select “Locator”.
+On a Saved Map open the +Add menu at the top of the Map Objects menu on the left side of the map viewer and select “Locator”.

-Click the +Add menu and select Locator from the Map Objects section.
+On a saved map, click the +Add menu and select Locator from the Map Objects section.

 Select the type of device that you wish to record a live track for and the “Track Details” dialog will appear.